TeamFusion364/2026RobotCode/README.md

 ## Autonomous

 Autos are built in [PathPlanner](https://pathplanner.dev/) and live in `src/main/deploy/pathplanner`.
 Paths get stitched together with named commands like `LockOnTarget5s`, `ExtendIntake`, and `PulseIntake`, so an auto is mostly "drive here, pick up, lock on and shoot, drive there."
-Pick the routine from the dashboard chooser before the match.

 ## Code layout